KermanX/KermanX/README.md

 ## Hi there 👋

-I am a Chinese junior high school student in [Ningbo Zhenhai Jiaochuan Academy](http://www.nbjc.net.cn).
+I am a Chinese high school student in [Zhenhai High School of Ningbo](http://www.zhzx.net.cn).

 I used to be a OIer, but I'm not now because I want to code whatever I want.